Multiple testing under negative dependence: Introduction

 \section{Introduction}

 Ever since the seminal book by~\cite{tukey1953problem}, the subfield of multiple comparisons and multiple hypothesis testing has grown rapidly and found innumerable applications in the sciences.
-However, it may be surprising to some practitioners (but not theoreticians working in the field) that some relatively basic questions remain unsolved.
-For example, the paper by~\cite{BH95} currently has over 90,000 citations (according to Google Scholar in December, 2022), but we have not encountered concrete theoretical results of the performance of the Benjamini-Hochberg (BH) procedure when the p-values are negatively dependent.
+However, some relatively basic theoretical questions remain unsolved.
+For example, we have not encountered concrete theoretical results on the performance of the Benjamini-Hochberg (BH) procedure~\citep{BH95} when the p-values are negatively dependent.
 Closely related to the BH procedure is the Simes global null test, for which we have also not seen results under negative dependence.
 This paper begins to fill the aforementioned gaps, and paves the way for more progress in this area.

-Why has there been a paucity of results on negative dependence?
-It is certainly not due to shortage of effort: hundreds of the BH citations are by theoretically inclined researchers who did (and still do) think carefully about dependence.
-We speculate that it is perhaps because there are many definitions of what it means to be ``negatively dependent'' (and same with positively dependent).
-Of course in the Gaussian setting, the definitions simply amount to the signs of covariances being positive or negative, but one often cares about more nonparametric definitions that apply more generally, and these are aplenty.
-It is apriori unclear which definition of dependence will lend itself to (A) analytical tractability for bounding error rates of procedures, (B) have enough examples satisfying the definition so as to potentially yield practical insights in some situations.
+One of the main challenges is that there are many definitions of what it means to be ``negatively dependent''.
+In the Gaussian setting, the definitions simply amount to the signs of covariances being positive or negative, but one often cares about more nonparametric definitions that apply more generally, and these are aplenty.
+It is apriori unclear which definition of dependence will (A) lend itself to analytical tractability for bounding error rates of procedures, (B) have enough examples satisfying the definition so as to potentially yield practical insights in some situations.
 Once a suitable definition has been adopted, further choices must be made: one must specify whether the dependence is being assumed across all p-values or only those that are null (for example).
-Finally, the hardest part is of course proving something theoretically solid and practically useful.
 The multitude of possibilities is daunting, perhaps explaining the lack of progress.